 Many steps could be taken to prevent unauthorized access to sensitive information, and one of the most pertinent is a secure socket layer certificate named SSL Certificate.
-SSL is a security protocol that creates a secure link between a client and a server.
-The data is transferred in an encrypted form and thus prevents misuse by anyone getting the access.
+SSL certificate is a security protocol that creates a secure link between a client and a server.
+The data is transferred in an encrypted form and thus prevents misuse by anyone getting access.

 However, many lies and myths are circulating on the internet about SSL certificates, some of which are genuine misunderstandings, while others are perpetrated by people with an interest in having more untrustworthy businesses with unsecured data lying around for easy access.

 Myth #1 – Self-Signed Certificates are Sufficient for All Purposes

 Self-signed certificates can be quite useful for in-house testing and pilot runs of your website.
 You don’t need to pay anyone for the registration and are usually easy to create.
 You can create a self-signed certificate on the IIS version as well.

 However, to be trusted by your customers, browsers, search engines, and other third parties, you need an SSL certificate from certificate authorities like Comodo, GeoTrust, and DigiCert.